Kequans/Kequans/README.md

 ### 👨‍💻 About Me

-I'm a **Senior Algorithm Engineer** interested in turning research ideas into practical and usable systems.
+I'm a **Algorithm Engineer** interested in turning research ideas into practical and usable systems.

 My work and interests mainly focus on **Computer Vision**, **3D Vision**, **Deep Learning** and **AI Engineering**.